YashAnand1/PostgreSQL-Assignment-2-YashAnand/PostgreSQL-Assignment-2-YashAnand.md

 </div>
 When it comes to maintaining a relationship between tables and uniquely identifying the data from a table, foreign key and primary keys, respectively can help us greatly in a Relational Database Management System.
 It should be noted that the primary key of one table is a foreign key to an another table, when it comes to forming relations of tables.

-In order to better understand Primary and Foreign keys, we can take the example of the 2 tables created for storing soft-drink related data in the first section of 'What Is RDBMS'.
-For reference, the 2 tables that had been created are as follows:
+To understand better, lets assume that 2 tables called 'Brands' and 'Suppliers' have been created with 'Brand_ID' and 'Supplier_ID' as the primary keys.
+Additionally, the 'Suppliers' table will be containing the 'Brand_ID' from the 'Brands' table.

 **Primary Keys**
 In the above example, while 'Brand_ID' is a primary key for the 'Brands' table, 'Supplier_ID' is the primary key for the 'Suppliers' table.
 The main idea behind adding a primary key to tables is that they help ensure that the data related to different attributes or column, is always unique for each row.
 This uniqueness helps the process of data interaction immensely as all of the rows are allowed to be treated as an individual data inside the table.
 In the 2 tables that have been provided above, primary keys help uniquely identify the brands and suppliers from the 2 tables.